-The University Council (hereafter referred to as Council) is Council officially met five times during the reporting year. committed to sound management principles and ensures that The University reports that the average Council meeting the University is managed in a responsible and transparent rate of attendance by Council members was 80% for the manner as befits a good corporate citizen.
-Business allocated year under review.
-The lowest rate of attendance was 71%. to Council for consideration and decision-making is set out in the Statute of the University, either by established practices or Council has created structures to ensure that its obligations in terms of the Higher Education Act, 1997.
-In addition, Council to all interest groups are duly met at all times.
-The following committees of Council play a direct role in the effective is accountable to its various interest groups.
+The University Council (hereafter referred to as Council) is committed to sound management principles and ensures that the University is managed in a responsible and transparent manner as befits a good corporate citizen.
+Business allocated to Council for consideration and decision-making is set out in the Statute of the University, either by established practices or in terms of the Higher Education Act, 1997.
+In addition, Council is accountable to its various interest groups.

-Council is comprised of academic and non-academic members, duly appointed and nominated in terms of the Statute of the University the majority of whom are not staff members or current students of the University.
+Council is comprised of academic and non-academic members, duly appointed and nominated in terms of the Statute of the University, the majority of whom are not staff members or current students of the University.
 The role of the Chair of Council is separate from the role of the Rector and Vice-Chancellor of the University.
 The Chair of Council was reelected in 2018 to serve a further term as Chair of Council from 2 April 2018 to 1 April 2022.

 Council consisted of 28 members during 2017 (2 positions are vacant).
-Council is comprised of five executive Council members, 12 independent non-executive Council members, five employees of the University, four members appointed
+Council is comprised of five executive Council members, 12 independent non-executive Council members, five employees of the University, four members appointed by government and two appointed by the students.
+The names of the members, their qualifications and terms of office appear on pages 15 and 16.